 Critics are Sceptical

 Osborne and the Conservatives’ critics contest the ‘Northern Powerhouse’ vision as being a means of drumming up support ahead of the General Election.
-Bringing a balancing of power and economy to the country via a Northern Powerhouse utopia is a fantastic idea.
+Bringing a balance of power and economy to the country via a Northern Powerhouse utopia is a fantastic idea.
 But how is this likely to affect recruitment in the North West?

 Firstly, it is essential to note that Manchester already sees growth, particularly concerning employment.
 Secondly, while jobs are available, the problem Northern employers are experiencing is a shortage of tech talent.